-Montenegro: Revenues from submarine cable to Italy reached 5.8 million euros10.
-July 2020. / SEE Energy News
+Montenegro: Revenues from submarine cable to Italy reached 5.8 million euros, SEE Energy News

 Montenegrin electricity transmission system operator CGES pointed out that the commissioning of the submarine cable resulted in an increased interest in cross-border transmission capacities at all borders of Montenegro where there are interconnections.
 CGES recorded revenues in the amount of 5.8 million euros in the first six months of 2020 from the commercial use of submarine electricity cable to Italy.